Strobesstrobes

 Why are over-privileged Lambda roles dangerous?

 A compromised function inherits its IAM execution role, so when an attacker gets code execution through an injection or vulnerable dependency, they immediately hold that role's permissions.
 An over-scoped role with wildcard actions turns a single function bug into account-wide compromise.
-One tightly scoped role per function contains the damage.
+One tightly scoped role per function contains the damage to that function's narrow purpose.

 How do dependencies create risk in serverless?

-Each function ships with its full dependency tree and runs with the function's permissions, so a vulnerable npm or PyPI package can give an attacker code execution that immediately holds the function's IAM role.
-Run software composition analysis against the actual deployment package, since build steps can introduce dependencies the repo does not show.
+Each function ships with its full dependency tree and runs with the function's permissions, so a vulnerable npm or PyPI package can give code execution that immediately holds the function's IAM role.
+Run software composition analysis against the actual deployment package rather than the repo, since build steps can introduce dependencies the repo does not show.

 Does the metadata SSRF attack apply to serverless?